pkp/pkp-docs/dev/documentation/en/index.md

 ## Using this guide

-This guide will help you learn how to install, configure and contribute code to the project.
+This guide will help you learn how to contribute code to the project.
 It is written as a high-level introduction to the application structure and the most common utilities you will need to begin working with the code.

 If you are looking for a more detailed specification, please consult the [reference documentation (Doxygen)](https://pkp.sfu.ca/ojs/doxygen/master/html/index.html), the [REST API Usage Guide](/dev/api) or the [UI Library](/dev/ui-library/dev).